briansrebrenik/Flatiron-Project1/README.md

 ## OVERVIEW
-We wanted to look into something music related and found that Ticketmaster had a terrific API that provided a ton of data based on what we were looking for.
-The data included up to a year in advance of data which consisted of information like name, genre, location, start/end date, price, and venue.
+The purpose of our project was to determine the affordability and genre variety of the live music scene in New York City.
+In order to compile concert data, we used the Ticketmaster API.
+The data available included concert data up to a year in advance of show date and consisted of information like name, genre, location, start/end date, price, and venue.
 To create an even fuller database, we also pulled from Eventbrite’s API.
 This contained very similar information to Ticketmaster’s.
 In total, we have 2,224 clean, usable events.
 Armed with this data, we could answer the following k